DeepSSM: Deep State-Space Model for 3D Human Motion Prediction: Experiments

-In conclusion, incorporating the positions and velocities of the human body enables the deep model to learn a robust motion dynamic law for representing the internal state of the deep state-space model and further improve the ability of the system for accurate predictions.
+Moreover, we argue that the multi-order information of both input poses and future poses is critical for accurate predictions.
+For this purpose, we further conduct experiments by simultaneously removing the corresponding parts and the losses of the network (denoted by ``V'' or ``P'').
+Compared with the results of DeepSSM, the average errors of ``V'' and ``P'' increase by 2.2mm and 3.5mm, respectively, showing the effectiveness of multi-order modeling again.
+Without considering the velocities in both the encoder and decoder, the performance declines significantly, indicating the importance of velocity learning.
+The residual connections between the input and output of the decoder can implicitly model the velocities of future poses (i.e. ``P+VI+RVF'').
+However, the proposed DeepSSM still achieves superior performance by a margin of 0.4mm per joint, further showing the effectiveness of explicitly modeling multi-order information.

-(2) {\bf Multi-level features:} compared the errors between \#1 and \#9, the errors of ``\#1'' increase at all time-steps, showing the importance of modeling motion dynamics at both the coordinate level and the joint level.
+In conclusion, we explicitly consider both positions and velocities of human motion as inputs and outputs, enabling the deep network to learn parameters for the proposed DeepSSM better.
+Therefore, we can further improve the multi-order modeling ability of the system for accurate predictions.

-(3) {\bf ATPL:} compared with ``\#6'', the errors of ``\#9'' decrease significantly, especially at the later time-steps.
-ATPL with increasing attentions for the early predictions guides the network to predict more accurate results at the early time-steps and thus can potentially mitigate the error accumulation and further enhance the overall performance.
+{\bf Evaluation of WT-MPJPE loss.} We verify the weighted temporal loss by removing weights for the time-steps (i.e., w/o WT).
+As shown in Table \ref{abexp4}, the errors of ``w/o WT'' increase at all time-steps, especially at the later time-steps.
+WT-MPJPE with increasing weights guides the network to predict more accurate results at the early time steps.
+Due to the recursive structure, we can potentially mitigate error accumulations and achieve more accurate predictions for the later time steps.
+As a result, the WT-MPJPE further enhances the overall performance, showing the effectiveness of using different weights for the predictions of different time steps.